Fassadengruen

 Wall greening catches on...

 After the step from the private abbey garden to the aristocratic garden, facade greening spread even further.
 From manors and large farmsteads, to the most modest houses or cottages of day laborers-- walls were becoming green!
 In many regions of Germany, every homestead had its trellis, most planted with vines.
 In France, espalier fruit began to play an important role.
+It was cultivated in strict geometric, rather low forms.
 Soon new climbing plants were introduced and cultivated: Virginia creeper (1629) and thicket creeper, the trumpet vines (1640) and wild (fruitless) grapevines(1656).
 The clematis species came to the fore in England as early as 1650.

 Wooden Trellises/Espaliers